pingcap/docs-tidb-operator/en/get-started.md

 </details>

+Wait until all Pods for all services are started.
+As soon as you see Pods of each type (`-pd`, `-tikv`, and `-tidb`) are in the "Running" state, you can press <kbd>Ctrl</kbd>+<kbd>C</kbd> to get back to the command line and go on to connect to your TiDB cluster.

 ## Step 4.
 Connect to TiDB

 Because TiDB supports the MySQL protocol and most of its syntax, you can connect to TiDB using the MySQL client.

 ### Install the MySQL client

 To connect to TiDB, you need a MySQL-compatible client installed on the host where `kubectl` is installed.
-This can be the `mysql` executable from an installation of MySQL Server, MariaDB Server, Percona Server, or a standalone client executable from your operating system's package repository.
+This can be the `mysql` executable from an installation of MySQL Server, MariaDB Server, Percona Server, or a standalone client executable from the package repository of your operating system.

 ### Forward port 4000